Chinese casino hub Macao’s elite choose new leader

 Macao and nearby Hong Kong are former European colonies that were handed back to Beijing, becoming Chinese special administrative regions that retain considerable control over their own affairs under a formula known as “one country, two systems.”

-Residents of the two cities can elect some politicians but the top leader is handpicked by an elite committee.
+Residents of the two cities can elect some politicians, but the top leader is handpicked by members of an elite committee who fall in line with the wishes of China’s communist leaders.

-While Hong Kong has been gripped by two months of turbulent anti-government protests demanding full democracy, Ho’s anointment went ahead with little controversy, highlighting Macau’s much weaker opposition movement.
-Officials said the 62-year-old Ho garnered 392 votes from Macau’s 400-member “election committee.”
+While Hong Kong has been gripped by two months of turbulent anti-government protests demanding full democracy, Ho’s anointment went ahead with little controversy, highlighting Macao’s much weaker opposition movement.
+Officials said the 62-year-old Ho garnered 392 votes from Macao’s 400-member “election committee.”

 He said he was confident that Hong Kong’s protest movement, which began with calls to scrap an unpopular China extradition bill, would not last.

-“The protests against the extradition bill will end,” Ho said at a press conference, adding that the demonstrations were taking a toll on the enclave’s tourism industry.
+“The protests against the extradition bill will end,” Ho said at a news conference, adding that the demonstrations were taking a toll on the enclave’s tourism industry.

-Macao, an hour by high-speed ferry from Hong Kong, is the world’s biggest casino gambling market, raking in revenues dwarfing the Las Vegas Strip and fueled by high rolling mainland Chinese gamblers wagering at glitzy resorts run by companies including Las Vegas Sands and Wynn Resorts.
+Residents in Macao, who have benefited from economic growth supercharged by casino revenues, showed little interest in changing the system.

-This version corrects to show that Ho will be Macao’s third post-colonial leader, not fifth.
+“As long as no major incidents occur now and it won’t affect the livelihoods and income of the Macao people, I won’t be against Macao’s electoral system,” said Gavin Au, 16.

-Note: This story has been corrected to show that Ho will be Macao’s third post-colonial leader, not fifth.
+Macao, an hour by high-speed ferry from Hong Kong, is the world’s biggest casino gambling market, raking in revenues dwarfing the Las Vegas Strip and fueled by high-rolling mainland Chinese gamblers wagering at glitzy resorts run by companies including Las Vegas Sands and Wynn Resorts.